Market Share of New Cars

 Click chart to drilldown

-EV monthly market share
+How has EV market share changed each year?

 New cars are just one segment of the market